 - Stick to one color like Vanessa of The Haute Pursuit who almost always wear white or buffed nails.

 c) Moisturize.
-Moisturize: More hydrated skin looks more awake and fresh.
+Moisturize: Hydrated skin looks more awake and fresh so get your glow going by prioritizing moisturizers (ideally with SPF).
 Pay as much attention to your heels, hands, neck and other body parts as you do to your face.
-This overall attention gives you and your skin a “cared for” look, which is a sign of being polished.
+This overall attention gives you and your skin a “cared for” look.